Resources for Apex Caregivers and Families

 edX is a trusted platform for education and learning and was founded by Harvard and MIT.
 Click here to gain access to high-quality education and a wide variety of course options.
 Make sure to look at how many credits/hours a particular course is, and if it offers a completion certificate.

 Child Mind Institute gives tips for How Mindfulness can Help Caregivers.
 Click here to learn techniques to reduce stress and anxiety.

 Now for some self-care!
-Ever listen to a Ted Talk?
-Ted Talks are free, 20 minute motivational speeches done by experts around the globe.
+Ever listened to a Ted Talk?
+Ted Talks are free, 20-minute motivational speeches done by experts around the globe.
 They cover every subject you can possibly imagine, and they will inspire you in so many ways.
-They are educational, heart warming and useful.
-If you need a little bit of self-care or maybe just a little "me-time", click here to see the list of the 10 best Ted Talks that just might change your life.
+They are educational, heartwarming and useful.
+If you need a little bit of self-care or maybe just a little "me-time", click here to see the list of the 10 best TED Talks that just might change your life.